mParticle/docs/src/pages/integrations/iterable/event/index.md

 ## User Attributes

-The mParticle integration will automatically map the following mParticle user attributes to corresponding Iterable user attributes:
+The Iterable integration will automatically map the following mParticle user attributes to corresponding Iterable user attributes:

 | mParticle User Attribute | Iterable User Attribute | Description |
 |---|---|---|
 | `$Mobile` | `phoneNumber` | The user's mobile phone number.
 In Iterable, the `phoneNumber` attribute is used primarily for sending SMS text messages.
 For more information on the `phoneNumber` attribute, see [User Profile Fields Used By Iterable - phoneNumber](https://support.iterable.com/hc/en-us/articles/217744303-User-Profile-Fields-Used-by-Iterable-#phonenumber) |

-## Supported Event Types
+## Event Types

+The Iterable integration supports the following event types:

 * Custom Event
 * Product Action